 What is a C corporation?

 Let us first discuss about the difference between corporation and a C corporation.
 C Corporation is registered at state level.
 It is a type of company which is incorporated without limitations on the number of shareholders or whether those shareholders are foreign or domestic.
+A C Corporation also has a number of tax benefits.

-Following are the advantages a C Corporation:
+Following are C Corporation advantages:

 The ability to Split Profits